 This training took class in Brussels on 2nd September 2019.
 The Masterclass 'Making European Citizens' was broadcasted live online for the online audience of Transeuropa Caravans and registered for the Summer University.
 The trainers were: Petar Markovic - Director of ECIT Foundation, Jesse Colzani - Legal Manager at the Good Lobby, Gosia Wochowska - European Alternatives, Coordinator of Transeuropa Caravans.

 The summer university held on 2-3 September brought together civil society activists, academics and policy makers.
 There was consensus that there must be a commitment to a more ambitious citizenship bringing together rights, participation and belonging in the appointments to the new Commission and the work of the European Parliament.
 The demands to the EU Institutions emerging from this event can be found here below in the downloads section.

-It is official!
-We are thrilled to announce the IV edition of the ECIT Summer University on European Citizenship in collaboration with The Institut des Etudes Européens /ULB.
+The IV edition of the ECIT Summer University on European Citizenship was in collaboration with The Institut des Etudes Européens /ULB.

 WHO?
-Students & researchers, civil society activists and policy makers are invited
+Students & researchers, civil society activists and policy makers.

 For more info, please contact: email@example.com